 Plus500 offers one of the most diverse ranges of CFDs among all foreign exchange brokers in the markets.
 Unique offerings when trading CFDs extend to soft commodities such as lean hogs, live cattle and feeder cattle.
 We have not seen other brokers allow you to buy and sell securities of these types.

 They also offer several cryptocurrencies, Shares CFD, Options and ETF round out their trading suite which is also not necessarily available with other brokers.

-The diverse range of instruments is why Plus500 has specifically designed their platform so users can take advantage of all these instruments without being overwhelmed with data.
+The diverse range of instruments is why Plus500 has specifically designed its platform so users can take advantage of all these instruments without being overwhelmed with data.

 Pepperstone offers a solid range of CFDs for trading.
 These include the following:

-Trading of cryptocurrencies has emerged as a popular option for traders in recent years.
-Trading of cryptocurrency is exciting because it is so volatile which means opportunities for large rewards.
+Trading cryptocurrencies has emerged as a popular option for traders in recent years.
+Trading cryptocurrency is exciting because it is so volatile which means opportunities for large rewards.

 Plus500 offers one of the largest range of cryptos of all online forex brokers.
 Not only do they offer the more common ones like Bitcoin, Bitcoin Cash, Ethereum, Dash, Litecoin but they offer some rare ones like NEO, Monero, IOTA and EOS.